I started playing the mandolin 4 years after I started learning the guitar (and I’ve played both instruments for over a decade).

 Guitar’s Greater Popularity Makes Them More Accessible for Beginners than Mandolins.

-One great aspect of learning the guitar is that, because it’s so popular, you can purchase a fantastic beginner guitar for not that much money.
+One great aspect of learning the guitar is that, because it’s so popular, you can purchase a fantastic beginner guitar for not much money.

 Unfortunately, the opposite is true for mandolins.